 On July 15, 2006, we drove west from the intersection of Washington and Meridian Streets in Indianapolis and, several hours later, crossed the Illinois border.
 Along the way, we saw many old alignments of US 40 and the National Road ranging from unusable to maintained state highway.
 We followed any road marked with a Historic National Road marker, any road marked National Avenue or National Road, and roads the Indiana National Road Association identified on (a now long-ago version of) their Web site as being old National Road segments.

 I took photos as we went, which I will share and describe in a number of posts to come.

 I’ve driven the National Road from its beginning in Baltimore, MD to its end in Vandaila, IL.
 To read everything I’ve ever written about it, click here.

-to get Down the Road in your inbox or reader six days a week!
+To get Down the Road in your inbox or reader, click here to subscribe!